2021–22 North Carolina Tar Heels women's basketball team

 The 2021–22 North Carolina Tar Heels women's basketball team represented the University of North Carolina at Chapel Hill for the 2021–22 NCAA Division I women's basketball season.
 The Tar Heels were led by head coach Courtney Banghart, who was in her third season as head coach.
 She was assisted by Joanne Aluka-White, Adrian Walters, and former Clemson head coach Itoro Coleman.
 The Tar Heels played their home games at Carmichael Arena as members of the Atlantic Coast Conference.

-The Tar Heels finished the season 25–7 overall and 13–5 in ACC play, to finish in a three way tie for third place.
-As the fourth seed in the ACC tournament, they lost to fifth seed Virginia Tech in the Quarterfinals.
+The Tar Heels finished the season 25–7 overall and 13–5 in ACC play, to finish in a three-way tie for third place.
+As the fourth seed in the ACC tournament, they lost to fifth seed Virginia Tech in the quarterfinals.
 They earned an at-large bid to the NCAA tournament and were the fifth seed in the Greensboro Region.
-They defeated twelfth seed Stephen F. Austin in the First Round and fourth seed Arizona in the Second Round before falling to top seed South Carolina in the Sweet Sixteen to end their season.
+They defeated twelfth seed Stephen F. Austin in the first round and fourth seed Arizona in the second round, before falling to top seed South Carolina in the Sweet Sixteen to end their season.

 Previous season

 For the 2020–21 season, the Tar Heels finished 13–11 and 8–9 in the ACC, finishing eighth in regular season play.
-The Tar Heels were the eight seed in the ACC tournament, where they lost to Wake Forest in the Second Round.
+They were the eight seed in the ACC tournament, where they lost to Wake Forest in the second round.
 The Tar Heels earned an at-large bid to the NCAA tournament that was held in San Antonio, TX.
 As the ten seed in the HemisFair Region, they faced seventh seeded Alabama, losing 80–71 in the first round of the tournament.